awsdocs/nice-dcv-admin-guide/doc_source/manage-printer.md

-# Configuring the Printer on a Linux NICE DCV Server<a name="manage-printer"></a>
+# Configuring the printer on a Linux NICE DCV Server<a name="manage-printer"></a>

-If you are using a supported Linux distribution, you must configure the NICE DCV server to support printing\.
+If you're using a supported Linux distribution, you must configure the NICE DCV server to support printing\.
 No additional configuration is required for Windows NICE DCV servers\.

 **To enable printer redirection on your Linux NICE DCV server**